SUPERAndroidAnalyzer/rfcs/text/0000-rfc-process.md

 ## Implementing an RFC

-Some accepted RFC's represent vital features that need to be implemented right away.
-Other accepted RFC's can represent features that can wait until some arbitrary developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the SUPER repository; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the SUPER repository.
+Some accepted RFCs represent vital features that need to be implemented right away.
+Other accepted RFCs can represent features that can wait until some arbitrary developer feels like doing the work.
+Every accepted RFC has an associated issue tracking its implementation in the relevant code repository; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the code repository, by assigning a relevant label.

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.

-If you are interested in working on the implementation for an 'active' RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
+If you are interested in working on the implementation for an *active* RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).

 ## RFC Postponement

-Some RFC pull requests are tagged with the 'postponed' label when they are closed (as part of the rejection process).
+Some RFC pull requests are tagged with the `Postponed` label when they are closed (as part of the rejection process).
 An RFC closed with "postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
 Postponed PRs may be